Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 ===== Validation
 \
 + *InitiateSubscription*

   The redeemer allows creating of a new subscription  by minting only one unique Payment Token.

   - Validate that out_ref must be present in the Transaction Inputs.

-  - Validate that the redeemer only mints a single Payment Token.
+  - Validate that the redeemer only mints a single CIP68 compliant Payment Token.
   - Validate the datum from the Service Contract as a reference input.
+  - Ensure that the User NFT doesn't go to the Script
+  - Ensure Payment token goes back to the script
+  \

 + *TerminateSubscription*

   - Validate the datum from the Service Contract as a reference input

   - Validate that the redeemer only burns a single Payment Token.